-Unfortunately, as we have already discussed, to hit the bullseye, your content must match the audience’s preferences and appear where they might be looking for it; this is true for each piece of content.
+Unfortunately, as we have already discussed, to hit the bullseye, having a content strategy and managing your campaign effectively is a must.
+Your content must match the audience’s preferences and appear where they might be looking for it; this is true for each piece of content.

 Action: Review the content team’s editorial calendar.
 See if it, apart from basic information about each piece, includes such elements as:

 Q3: Do they map each content idea to a relevant buyer persona?

 Buyer personas help marketing teams understand their target audience segments better, and this helps them deliver a laser-focused message guaranteed to entice a particular audience.

 The situation is no different with content.
 Your strategy should target different buyers, with specific pieces aiming to engage relevant segments.
 That is one reason why the best content teams map their ideas to relevant buyer personas.

 This way, they know what to say, and how to engage specific audience segments.

 Action: Review the editorial calendar, checking if every idea/piece of content has a corresponding buyer-persona defined.